pulumi/docs/content/docs/_index.md

         <p class="text-sm text-gray-600">
             By using <a href="{{< relref "/docs/reference/languages" >}}">general purpose languages</a>
             for infrastructure as code,
-            you get all the benefits of real languages -- IDEs, abstractions and reuse thanks to functions, classes, and packages, debugging, testability, and more.
-The result is far less copy and paste and greater productivity, and it works the same way no matter which cloud you're targeting.
+            you get all the benefits of real languages&mdash;IDEs, abstractions, and reuse thanks to functions, classes, and packages, debugging, testability, and more.
+The result is greater productivity with far less copy and paste, and it works the same way no matter which cloud you're targeting.
         </p>
     </div>